Milover/fetchref/README.md

 		`https://cloudflare-ipfs.com/ipfs/<ipfs_cid>?filename=<md5>.<extension>`
 	- also check available LibGen mirrors
 	- rough JSON endpoint [API reference][libgen_api]
+	- **getting book citations is currently not super reliable**, this should be fixed at some point in the future
 - [ ] rename the project to something more suitable like `getref`, `fetchref` or something
 - [ ] add better logging ([logrus][logrus]) and instrumentation